 Job sheet management and mobile form completion: 33%

 Our service sector professionals told us that by using forms2, they could easily complete mobile forms, produce reports using phone apps, and manage their job sheets more effectively.
-The implementation of paperless solutions and mobile forms on a business app not only helps businesses become more organised and up-to-date but also supports faster documentation as well as the facilitation of direct deposit payments should you want to integrate things like PayPal in your form design.
+The implementation of paperless solutions and digital forms on a business app not only helps businesses become more organised and up-to-date but also supports faster documentation as well as the facilitation of direct deposit payments should you want to integrate things like PayPal in your form design.